kubevela/kubevela/docs/en/kube/component.md

+---
-# Defining Components with Raw Template
+title:  Defining Components with Raw Template
+---

 In this section, it will introduce how to use raw template to declare app components via `ComponentDefinition`.

-> Before reading this part, please make sure you've learned [the definition and template concepts](../platform-engineers/definition-and-templates.md).
+> Before reading this part, please make sure you've learned [the definition and template concepts](../platform-engineers/definition-and-templates).

 ## Declare `ComponentDefinition`